robertmartin8/ReasonableDeviations/about.md

 On top of the very general 'physics and maths', here are some specific interests (in no particular order):
 - machine learning on fundamental stock data
-- nice tricks to do integrals
+- nice tricks to evaluate integrals
-- backtesting various technical analysis strategies to separate the fairy tales from the profit.
 - 'pure' statistics (e.g probability generating functions)
 - blockchain-based smart contracts, especially Ethereum